gallickgunner/Yune/README.md

 If you are familiar with [Nori](https://github.com/wjakob/nori), this gets easier.
 Yune is more like Nori on the GPU.
 As described earlier the host portion provides all the basic functionalities to open up a window, display the image and setup minimal buffers that would be required by a normal Pathtracer or Raytracer.
 What happens to the Image next depends on the Kernel which is upto the programmer that is **you**.

-That being said as this is part of my and [@jabberwoky](https://github.com/jabberw0ky)'s bachelor thesis on Physically Based Rendering, we will be upgrading the GPU portion as well and keep adding new techniques as we study.
+That being said as this is part of our bachelor thesis on Physically Based Rendering, we will be upgrading the GPU portion as well and keep adding new techniques as we study.

 You can use this software in two ways.